ACRONYM-Group/ACIRustServer/acidoc.md

 The `db_key` parameter must be a string and the name of a loaded database, and the `key` parameter must be a string and the name of the key in the database

-The server will repond with a response packet with the `cmd` field set to `"get_index"` with the `data` field filled with the `db_key` field, the `key` field, the `index` field, and a `val` field filled with the data read from the key.
+The server will repond with a response packet with the `cmd` field set to `"get_index"` with the `db_key` field, the `key` field, the `index` field, and a `val` field filled with the data read from the key.
 The response to a proper execution would be

-`{"cmd": "get_index", "mode": "ok", "msg":"", "data": {"db_key":"DBKEY", "key": "ITEMKEY", "index": Index, "val": Value}}`
+`{"cmd": "get_index", "mode": "ok", "msg":"", "db_key":"DBKEY", "key": "ITEMKEY", "index": Index, "val": Value}`

 ### set_index